Szeg\H{o} kernel expansion and equivariant embedding of CR manifolds with circle action: Introduction

 \subsection{The idea of the proof of Theorem~\ref{t-gue151127}}

-We now give an outline of the idea of the proof of Theorem~\ref{t-gue151127}.
 We refer the reader to Section~\ref{st}, Section~\ref{st-I} and Section~\ref{st-II} for some notations and terminology used here.
-Assume that $(X, T^{1,0}X)$ is a compact connected strongly pseudoconvex CR manifold of dimension $2n-1, n\geq 2$, with a transversal CR locally free $S^1$ action $e^{i\theta}$.
-For every $m\in\mathbb Z$, let $H^0_{b,m}(X)$ be the $m$-th ($S^1$) Fourier component of the space of global $L^2$ CR function (see (\ref{a8})).
-The main inspiration of this paper is the following: In \cite{HL15a} the second and third-named author have shown that ${\rm dim}H^0_{b, m}(X)\thickapprox m^{n-1}$ when $m$ is sufficiently large.
-Hence, the space of CR functions which lie in the positive Fourier components is very large and we thus ask whether $X$ can be CR embedded into complex space by CR functions which lie in the positive Fourier components?
-In this work we give an affirmative answer of this question and as a corollary, we deduce Theorem~\ref{t-gue151127}.
-More precisely, we will prove
+Assume that $(X, T^{1,0}X)$ is a compact connected strongly pseudoconvex CR manifold of dimension $2n-1, n\geq 2$, with a transversal CR locally free $S^1$-action $e^{i\theta}$.
+Let $T$ denote the vector field induced by the $S^1$-action and let $\overline\partial_b$ be the tangential Cauchy-Riemann operator on $X$.
+For every $m\in\mathbb N$, let $H^0_{b,m}(X):=\{u\in C^\infty(X): \overline\partial_bu=0, Tu=imu\}$ be the $m$-th positive Fourier component of the space of global smooth CR functions.
+The main inspiration of this paper is the following: In \cite{HL15a} the second and third-named author have shown that ${\rm dim}H^0_{b, m}(X)\thickapprox m^{n-1}$ as $m\rightarrow\infty$.
+Hence, the space of CR functions which lie in the positive Fourier components is very large and we therefore ask whether $X$ can be CR embedded into some \(\C^N\) by CR functions which lie in the positive Fourier components.
+In this work we give an affirmative answer to this question and as a corollary, we deduce Theorem~\ref{t-gue151127}.
+More precisely, we will prove \begin{theorem} Let $X$ be a compact connected strongly pseudoconvex CR manifold with a locally free transversal CR $S^1$-action.
+Then $X$ can be CR embedded into some complex space by the CR functions which lie in the positive Fourier components.\end{theorem} Motivated by the second-named author's work on the Kodaira embedding theorem (\cite{H14a}, \cite{H15}, \cite{H14b}), we will use the asymptotic expansion of the Szeg\H{o} kernel with respect to $H^0_{b, m}(X)$ to prove Theorem~\ref{t-gue151127}.
+For every $k\in\mathbb N$, let $X_k$ and $X_{\rm reg}$ be defined as in (\ref{e-gue150614}).
+Let $\{f_j\}_{j=1}^{d_{m}}\subset H^0_{b, m}(X)$ be an orthonormal basis.
+The $m$-th Szeg\H{o} kernel $S_m(x,y)$ is given by $S_m(x,y):=\sum^{d_m}_{j=1}f_j(x)\overline{ f_j(y)}$.
+Let us first consider We notice that $S_m(x,y)=0$ on $X_k$ if $k\nmid m$.
+From this observation, we see that $X\setminus X_{\rm reg}\neq\emptyset$ implies that $\Psi^1_m$ can not be an embedding even if $m$ is large.
+Suppose $X=X_1\cup X_2\cup\cdots\cup X_l$.
+For $1\leq k\leq l$, let $\{f_j^k\}_{j=1}^{d_{km}}$ be an orthonormal basis of $H^0_{b, km}(X)$.
+We next consider the map where $\tilde N_m=d_m+d_{2m}+\cdots+d_{lm}$.
+In Section~\ref{Sec: asymp exp on Xreg}, we will show that on a canonical coordinate patch $D\subset X_{{\rm reg}}$ with canonical coordinates $x=(z,\theta)$, we have (see Theorem~\ref{c2}).
+Moreover, for fixed $x_0\in X_k$, $k>1$, one finds that $k\nmid m$ implies $S_m(x, x_0)=0$ and that $k\mid m$ leads to for some canonical coordinate patch $D$ with canonical coordinates $x=(z,\theta)$, $x_0\in D$, $(z(x_0),\theta(x_0))=(0,0)$ (see Theorem~\ref{e2}).
+It should be mentioned that \eqref{e-gue151127g} and \eqref{e-gue151127gI} are based on Boutet de Monvel-Sj\"ostrand's classical result on Szeg\H{o} kernels~\cite{BS76} (after the seminal work ~\cite{Fe74} of Fefferman) and the complex stationary phase formula of Melin-Sj\"ostrand~\cite{MS75}.
+From \eqref{e-gue151127g} and \eqref{e-gue151127gI}, we can check that $\Psi_m$ is an immersion if $m$ is large.
+But $\Psi_m$ is not globally injective: in general, assume that $m$ is even, then we can not separate the points $p\in X_k$ and $e^{i\frac{\pi}{k}}\circ p$, where $k>1$.
+To overcome this difficulty, let $\{g_j^k\}_{j=1}^{d_{k(m+1)}}$ be an orthonormal basis of $ H^0_{b, k(m+1)}(X)$ for $1\leq k\leq l$.
+For any $k$, $1\leq k\leq l$, we define a CR map from $X$ to Euclidean space as follows